-the voltage-biased pore in an electrolyte environment.
-One may expect that the discussions we have presented will be made more precise when the powerful computational tools of molecular modeling and simulation of ionic conduction in confined spaces are applied to this system (22).
-An important motivation for focusing on the avidin-ClyA system is the potential it presents for using avidin as a shuttle to bring other, biotinylated biological molecules linked to avidin to the pore for probing.
+Our experiments and analysis show that the avidin-ClyA nanopore system can be electronically probed and quantified in great detail.
+Discrete conductance levels, transitions between them, and the fluctuations within them all reflect the interaction between, and time evolution of, avidin and the voltage biased pore in an electrolyte environment.
+One may expect that the discussions we have presented will be made more precise when the powerful computational tools of molecular modeling and simulation of ionic conduction in confined spaces are applied to this system (23).
+An important motivation for focussing on the avidin-ClyA system is the potential for using avidin as a shuttle to bring other, biotinylated biological molecules linked to avidin to the pore for probing.
 Here, the deeply trapped state will be of special importance, allowing for probing at the single-molecule level over controllable time intervals against a low-noise background.
 A first step in this direction has already been taken by our detection of biotin attached to deeply captured avidin.